MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-apis.md

 }
 ```

-For more details, code, and a walkthrough of consuming a runtime class implemented in the consuming project, see [XAML controls; binding to a C++/WinRT property](binding-property.md#add-a-property-of-type-bookstoreviewmodel-to-mainpage).
+For more details, code, and a walkthrough of consuming a runtime class implemented in the consuming project, see [XAML controls; bind to a C++/WinRT property](binding-property.md#add-a-property-of-type-bookstoreviewmodel-to-mainpage).

 ## Instantiating and returning projected types and interfaces
 Here's an example of what projected types and interfaces might look like in your consuming project.